felipeemerson/verify-githubminer/HELP.md

 * [Create an OCI image](https://docs.spring.io/spring-boot/docs/3.0.2/maven-plugin/reference/html/#build-image)
 * [Spring Web](https://docs.spring.io/spring-boot/docs/3.0.2/reference/htmlsingle/#web)

-# Changing Main branch - 2
+# Changing Main branch to be rebased in alt branch - 1
 ### Guides
 The following guides illustrate how to use some features concretely: